liltrendi/ai-text-generator-challenge/pull_request_template.md

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

+## 📷 Screenshots

+Please provide a screenshot of the UI if any

 ## 🤔 Type of change

 Please delete options that are not relevant.